 Osteoarthritis (OA) is the most common form of arthritis.
 It can cause joint pain and stiffness.
 Learn about the causes, symptoms and treatments.

-Charles has lived with osteoarthritis for most of his adult life, but his positive approach and passion for swimming have helped him to keep doing what he loves.
+Charles has lived with osteoarthritis for most of his life, but his positive approach and passion for swimming have helped him to keep doing what he loves.